Blazebit/blaze-persistence/README.md

 Since the JDBC driver derives values from the locale settings of the JVM, you should set the default locale settings to en_US.
 In IntelliJ when defining the Oracle database, go to the Advanced tab an specify the JVM options `-Duser.country=us -Duser.language=en`.

+When using the Oracle docker container via `docker_db.sh oracle` you might want to specify the following properties when executing tests `-Djdbc.url=jdbc:oracle:thin:@192.168.99.100:1521/xe -Djdbc.user=SYSTEM -Djdbc.password=oracle`

 ### JDBC Driver

 You have to install the JDBC driver manually.
 If you install Oracle XE locally, you can take it from $ORACLE_HOME/jdbc otherwise download it from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html